Chart Color Schemes

 Lakes Entrance is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Lakes Entrance showed cultural diversity levels below average, with 87.4% citizens, 85.1% born in Australia, and 95.5% speaking English only at home.
-Christianity was the dominant religion, comprising 46.4%.
-Judaism's representation was higher than the regional average, at 0.2% compared to 0.1%.
+Lakes Entrance, surveyed in 2016, had a cultural diversity index below the average.
+Its population was predominantly Australian-born citizens, with 87.4% being citizens, 85.1% born in Australia, and 95.5% speaking English at home.
+Christianity was the dominant religion, practiced by 46.4%.

 Frequently Asked Questions - Diversity